besure94/social-media-clone/README.md

 * Select the green "Code" button, and clone this repository to your desktop.
 ^ In your terminal, go to your project folder and run the command `$ npm run start` to start a live development server.

+To view a diagram of the application, please reference the `Social_Media_Clone.drawio.svg` file.

 ## Known Bugs

 None.